devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2023-01-02/assignment.md

 # 0. warm-up: report divisors of numbers in range [1, N]
-   - create M threads (start with M = number of online CPUs in the system as reported by sysconf(3) where each thread continues processing until there is some work to do
+   - create M threads (start with M = number of online CPUs in the system as reported by sysconf(3)
+     - each thread computes the divisors of given number and then proceeds to the next number
        - or make it a tunable (a define or program option) and see what works best on given system
+     - each thread continues processing until there is some work to do
+       - keep it simple: in the initial version, there is no need to deal with queues/stacks etc.

    - main thread will report:
      - the best result found so far
      - the overall progress in percent (use \r to refresh the terminal)